slamora/brackets-wiki/SplitView-Extension-Migration-Guide.md

 * Editors are not the only thing that live in the Main Viewing Area so `DocumentManger.getCurrentDocument()` and `EditorManager.getCurrentFullEditor()` may return `null`.
 This is not new but there may be more cases when this will happen so extension authors need to be prepared for this.

 * Brackets will no longer have a single Working Set.
 Each `Pane` will manage a list of open files so extensions will need to identify which Working Set they wish to address when access the Working Set APIs.
-For alternatives to using Working Sets, see the section below on #working set alternatives.
+For alternatives to using Working Sets, see the section below on [Working Set Alternatives](#workingset-alternatives).

 * Working Sets will contain `File` objects, as they did in previous versions, but the `File` objects may not map to `Document` objects as they did in the past.
 Extension authors will need to be able to handle non-document objects in Working Sets.